-When you pay to reinstate forfeited miles, you must reinstate the entire balance of forfeited miles.
-If you do not reinstate forfeited miles within 36 months of the last activity date at the time of forfeiture, forfeited miles will be permanently deleted from your account and may not be reinstated.
-For purposes of this policy 'Last activity date' means the last date that the members earned or redeemed miles at the time miles were forfeited.
+- You must reinstate the entire balance of forfeited miles within 36 months of the last activity date at the time of forfeiture, or the miles will be permanently deleted from your account ('last activity date' is the last date that you earned or redeemed miles).

 If US Airways or Dividend Miles improperly denies a member an accrual or benefit, liability will be limited to the equivalent of that accrual or benefit.